 Finding Silver Linings in Life, Even After Suffering a Loss

-Despite her grief, columnist Jaime Christmas is determined to live life to the fullest
+Despite her grief, a columnist is determined to live to the fullest

 Jaime Christmas avatar